microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ...
 ```

-We highly recommend you to contain exactly one `skuType` in one virtual cluster.
-The support for multiple `skuType` in one VC is not fully implemented.
+**We highly recommend you to contain exactly one `skuType` in one virtual cluster.** The support for multiple `skuType` in one VC is not fully implemented.

+### Configuration for CPU-only Virtual Cluster

-For CPU workers, please put them in a pure-CPU virtual cluster, and omit `gpu` field or use `gpu: 0` in `skuTypes`.
-Don't mix CPU nodes with GPU nodes.
+Currently we recommend you to set up a pure-CPU virtual cluster, and don't mix CPU nodes with GPU nodes in one virtual cluster.
+Please omit `gpu` field or use `gpu: 0` in `skuTypes` for the VC.
 Here is an example:

 ```
 hivedscheduler: